Account Creation Overview

 - "Statistics and Computer Science" Joint Degree students

 - "Mathematics and Computer Science" Joint Degree students

 - LAS Physics

 - Masters in Financial Engineering (MSFE)

 If a student is not eligible for an EWS account but is registered for an engineering course, he or she will automatically be issued a temporary account.
-Temporary accounts expire at the end of each semester and can only be renewed if the student is enrolled in an eligible course for the following semester.
-Temporary accounts do not include a free print quota.
+Temporary accounts expire at the end of each semester and will only be renewed if the student is enrolled in an eligible course for the following semester.

 If for some reason you are currently enrolled in an eligible degree program and do not have an EWS account, please email ews [at] illinois [dot] edu